 Taking a look at laws from other decades (or centuries) is super interesting, as they provide a glimpse into details of life that have long been lost to history.
 But since they often come to us without their original context, they can seem really bizarre!
 We’ve dusted off these funny old laws said to have been in effect in Arkansas – and although some aren’t verifiable, they’re all a lot of fun to read.

 Think again.
 In Little Rock, a municipal law restricted cow walking time to 10 p.m.-4 a.m., 9 a.m.-noon and 1-4 p.m.
-We didn’t know cow-walking was even a thing, but as accident attorneys, we’re all about effective traffic regulation.
+We didn’t know cow-walking was even a thing, but as car accident lawyers, we’re all about effective traffic regulation.
 Just think of the cow crashes it prevented!

 For a free legal consultation, call 800-537-8185